 Recycle or Reuse your old electronics

 Don’t neglect your old IT and Mobile assets, they store vital data that can be recovered by malicious hackers.

-By recycling devices such as Laptops, PCs, Mobile Phones, Hard Drive Disks, and CDs, you’re not only being economically responsible and compliant.
+By recycling devices such as Laptops, PCs, Mobile Phones, Hard Drive Disks, and CDs, you’re being economically responsible and compliant.

-Consider a Data Disposal solution
+Consider a Data Disposal solution to stop Data Theft

-• Data Shredding / Degaussing
+Data Shredding / Degaussing

 Degaussing is one of the most reliable ways to destroy stored data held on media such as Tapes, Hard Drive Disks, and CDs.
-Using degausser machinery guarantees your data is no longer decipherable though demagnetization processes.
+Using degausser machinery guarantees your data is no longer decipherable through demagnetization processes.
 It’s known as the standard method of data destruction.

 Using approved Data Erasure software will guarantee full data sanitization through a verified process to MOD (Ministry of Defence) Standards.

 Erasure reports are produced for certification that your data has been securely erased.
-Assets such as Laptops and Mobile Phones then can be redeployed into second user markets for re-use.
+Assets such as Laptops and Mobile Phones then can be redeployed into second-user markets for re-use.

-By using a trustworthy enterprise to perform these processes, you can be left completely reassured and confident that your data has been taken care of responsibly and prevent what could even be a devastating cyber-security breach.
+Furthermore, by using a trustworthy enterprise to perform these processes, you can be left completely reassured and confident that your data has been taken care of responsibly and prevent what could even be a devastating cyber-security breach.